-Partnership with parents
+Partnership with parents/carers

-At Clare House we work closely with parents in the support of those children with Special Educational Needs.
+At Clare House we work closely with parents/carers in the support of those children with Special Educational and health care Needs.

 We encourage an active partnership through an ongoing dialogue with parents.
-Parents have much to contribute to our support for children with Special Educational Needs.

-We have frequent meetings with parents to review the progress of their children against the targets set in the APDR and to set new targets for the next term.
-We hold discussions with parents about any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with Special Educational Needs.
+We have frequent meetings with parents/carers to review the progress of their children against the targets set in the APDR and to set new targets for the next term.
+We hold discussions with parents/carers about any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with Special Educational Needs.